camunda-community-hub/camunda-7-template-engines-jsr223/distro/assembly/src/README.txt

 An code driven example can also be found in our examples repository (https://github.com/camunda/camunda-bpm-examples).

 Version: ${project.parent.version}
-Usable with: camunda BPM 7.2.0 and higher
+Usable with: Camunda Platform 7.2.0 and higher

 =============================